w3c/wai-aria-practices/index/toolbar/toolbar.md

     <section>
       <h3 id="kbd_label_9">Link (Help)</h3>
       <p>
-        The link for opening a help page provides the following keyboard support described in the <a href="/patterns/link/">link design pattern.</a>
+        The link for opening a help page provides the following keyboard support described in the <a href="{{ site.baseurl }}/patterns/link/">link design pattern.</a>
         As an HTML link, the keyboard support is provided by the browser.
       </p>
       <div class="table-wrap"><table aria-labelledby="kbd_label_9 kbd_label" class="def">